 Michael VanDeMar, a ‘de-hacker’ of compromised sites and also the author of How To Completely Clean Your Hacked WordPress Installation says:

-I clean many (hacked) websites, and it has been a long time since I had to clean one due to an insecurity in the WordPress Core.
+I clean many (hacked) websites, and it has been a long time since I had to clean one due to insecurity in the WordPress Core.
 Most of the time it is either due to an insecure script (such as an older version of TimThumb), an insecure host, or someone whose FTP access has been intercepted by a local virus.

 This reaffirms the case made earlier, WordPress’ vulnerability mainly comes due to negligence by site owners.